Hattersley: Construction of the estate

 At the beginning of the 1960s, most of the area was purchased by Manchester City Council to build a large overspill estate, which became home to many families rehoused from inner-city slum areas like Gorton.
-Another similar estate was built in Gamesley.
+Another similar estate was built in nearby Gamesley.
 Both these estates consist primarily of council houses.

 Renewal and privatisation

 Regeneration in Hattersley is coordinated by Hattersley Neighbourhood Partnership.

 The city council transferred control of most of Hattersley's housing stock to Peak Valley Housing Association in 2006 after an attempt to transfer it to the Harvest Housing Group which collapsed when a £20 million gap in funding to refurbish the homes to new housing standards was identified.
 The transfer brought a £40 million, seven-year improvement plan for existing housing tied to a £140m investment from a private developer.

 Selective demolition has begun to remove some obsolete housing leaving space for redevelopment and investment in education and public services.
 Seven tower blocks were demolished in 2001.
 Demolition of some of the 1960s low-rise houses on the estate took place in 2007 and 2008, these houses having deteriorated to a condition where refurbishment was not viable, in spite of these houses being just over 40 years old.

 In 2012 a Tesco supermarket was opened, despite residents' concern about extra traffic.